Making Code Happen

 bounce back logo

 In subsequent years I’ve entered JS13K several times.
-The first time I received 2nd place with a Bounce Back, my Link’s Awakening homage, which also has a lengthy writeup.
+The first time I received 2nd place with a Bounce Back, my Link’s Awakening homage, which has a lengthy writeup of it’s own.
 The next year NoteCraft, my cellular automata music creator, won both the Audio and Innovation categories.
 That same year I released OS13k, a tiny JavaScript operating system that won the Super Special award given by the organizer of the contest.
 I open sourced OS13k on GitHub and have continuing adding apps to it.
 My most recent entry to JS13k was in 2022 when I submitted Egg Time Rewind.

 This time I wanted to take things to the next level, by building a new game engine suitable for high quality low size games.
 There are already some tools of this sort available, like Kontra and Tiny-Canvas, but none with extensive feature set I required.
 So when the contest started on August 13th, my first step was to make the engine before I could begin working on a game.